Backup Less Archive More

 There is no Silver Bullet to the issue of Backup or Archiving.
 By careful planning a happy medium should be achieved to ensure your most recent data is backed up daily and archived information retained for “X” days, months, years.

-An archive needn’t be permanent; it could be a SATA disk array or cloud storage for data that only needs to be backed and archived up once a month.
-Just deploying this affordable storage would free up your tier 1 disk space, removing non-corporate data from the network would free up disk space, reduce network traffic and reduce your backup window.
+An archive needn’t be permanent; it could be a SATA disk array that only needs to be backed up once a month.
+Just deploying this affordable storage would free up your tier 1 disk space, removing none corporate data from the network would free up disk space, reduce network traffic and reduce your backup window.
 These simple strategies can be easily achieved with a little time, thought and money.
-We can provide a solution that, really will Backup Less and Archive More.
+We are able to provide a solution that, really will Backup Less and Archive More.